Faculty

 Ph.D.
 Emory University

 Dr. Buckaloo teaches United States history, with special focus on 20th century politics and culture, including the 1960s and the African American social justice movements associated with that era.
-He is the program coordinator for African American Studies.

 Christopher Johnson

-Assistant Professor of Education and African American Studies
+Associate Professor of Education and African American Studies

 B.S., Florida Agricultural & Mechanical University